The Teacup Poodle – Cool Story About This Tiny Breed

 Apart from a daily stroll, they don’t need a backyard to run around in because they don’t require much exercise.

 They enjoy your company, so a family that plans to spend most of the day outdoors is not the best fit for them.
-They are, however, incredibly affectionate and make a wonderful lapdog; they are tiny enough that you can carry them with you while shopping!
+However, they are incredibly affectionate and make a wonderful lapdog; they are tiny enough that you can carry them while shopping!

 The Standard Poodle and Teacup Poodle have different personalities, with the Teacup having less patience with young children than the Standard Poodle.